-Freight transport planning is essential for the maintenance of the region's freight transport network as well as for ensuring effective and efficient freight transport services.
-This in turn affects the development of a region, and subsequently its economic growth, as a result of the impact of the region's freight transport network on transportation costs and corresponding operation profits and losses.
+Freight transport planning is essential for the maintenance of the country's region's freight transport network as well as for ensuring effective and efficient freight transport services.
+This in turn affects the development of a country'sregion, and subsequently the its economic growth, as a result of the impact of a country'sthe region's freight transport network on transportation costs and corresponding operation profits and losses.